 Verse 17: And thus I saw the horses in the vision, and them that sat on them, having breastplates of fire, and of jacinth, and brimstone: and the heads of the horses were as the heads of lions; and out of their mouths issued fire and smoke and brimstone.

-While the strange “locusts” of verses 3 to 10 who posses the power of “scorpions” and have “wings” which sound like “horses” going into battle” plus having “tails like scorpions,” can easily be likened to the helicopters of our day, these last day “horses” strain the imagination for they are far more strange than even the “locusts.”
+While the strange “locusts” (Verses 3-10) who possess the power of “scorpions” and have “wings” which sound like “horses” going into battle,” plus having “tails like scorpions,” can easily be likened to the helicopters of our day, these last day “horses” strain the imagination for they are far stranger than the “locusts.”

-Note that the “breastplates” of the riders, are not like the “breastplates of iron” like the “locusts” in verse 9, but of “fire, jacinth and brimstone!”
-While the “shapes of the locusts were like unto horses” in verse 7, the “heads” of these horses looked like “the heads of lions” and their “tails” even “had heads” according to verse 19!
+Note that the “breastplates” of the riders, are not like the “breastplates of iron” like the “locusts” (Verse 9), but of “fire, jacinth and brimstone!”
+While the “shapes of the locusts were like unto horses” (Verse 7), the “heads” of these horses looked like “the heads of lions” and their “tails” even “had heads” (Verse 19)!

-While the “breastplates,” from the future, as well as the historic perspective are seen as some kind of armor plating to protect the riders of these horses, the difficulty in picturing what John saw, does not lie only in the camp of those who see this as a future development, but also those who see this from the historic perspective.
+While the “breastplates” are seen as some kind of armor plating to protect the riders of these horses, the difficulty in picturing what John saw does not lie only in the camp of those who see this as a future development, but also for those who see this from the historic perspective.

-In that view, instead of “fire and smoke and brimstone” actually issuing “out of their mouths” as John says, it must be interpreted as an optical illusion that only appears, “from a distance” to be seen as “fire coming out of the horse’s mouth” while John clearly says it “issued” “out of their mouths.”
+In the historical interpretation, instead of “fire and smoke and brimstone” actually issuing “out of their mouths,” it must be interpreted as an optical illusion that only appears, “from a distance,” to be seen as “fire coming out of the horse’s mouth” , while John clearly says it “issued” “out of their mouths.”
 When are we going to allow scripture to speak for itself rather than impose our own ideas?

 Verse 18: By these three was the third part of men killed, by the fire, and by the smoke, and by the brimstone, which issued out of their mouths.